Common Therapy Terms: Knowing These Terms Can Improve Mental Health

 - For those experiencing substance use, please contact SAMHSA National Helpline at 1-800-662-4357

 If you’re exploring the possibility of therapy or if you’ve recently started attending sessions, you might come across certain therapy terms that are unfamiliar.
-Starting therapy can sometimes feel intimidating, and it can feel even more so if you’re not familiar with the jargon.
+Starting therapy can sometimes seem intimidating, and it can seem even more so if you’re not familiar with the jargon.
 It may be helpful to familiarize yourself with common therapy concepts and terms so you can better understand the language your therapist speaks and how they plan to help you.

 Learning these terms may also help you communicate better with mental health professionals while expressing your thoughts and goals for therapy.
 Continue reading to learn about common therapy terms, which may help you make the most out of your therapy experience.